opengauss-mirror/docs/content/en/docs/Developerguide/alter-table.md

         >    Modifies the data type of an existing column in the table.
         >-   **DROP \[ COLUMN \] \[ IF EXISTS \] column\_name \[ RESTRICT | CASCADE \]**
         >    Drops a column from a table.
 Indexes and constraints related to the column are automatically dropped.
 If an object not belonging to the table depends on the column,  **CASCADE**  must be specified, such as a view.
         >    The  **DROP COLUMN**  statement does not physically remove the column, but simply makes it invisible to SQL operations.
 Subsequent  **INSERT**  and  **UPDATE**  operations in the table will store a  **NULL**  value for the column.
-Therefore, column deletion takes a short period of time but does not immediately release the tablespace on the disks, because the space occupied by the deleted column is not reclaimed.
-The space will be reclaimed when  **VACUUM**  is executed.
+Therefore, column deletion takes a short period of time but does not immediately release the tablespace on the disks, because the space occupied by the deleted column is not recycled.
+The space will be recycled when  **VACUUM**  is executed.
         >-   **ALTER \[ COLUMN \] column\_name \[ SET DATA \] TYPE data\_type \[ COLLATE collation \] \[ USING expression \]**
         >    Modifies the type of a column in a table.
 Indexes and simple table constraints on the column will automatically use the new data type by reparsing the originally supplied expression.
         >    **ALTER TYPE**  requires an entire table be rewritten.
 This is an advantage sometimes, because it frees up unnecessary space from a table.
-For example, to reclaim the space occupied by a deleted column, the fastest method is to use the following statement.
+For example, to recycle the space occupied by a deleted column, the fastest method is to use the following statement.
         >    ```
         >    ALTER TABLE table ALTER COLUMN anycol TYPE anytype;
         >    ```